AdrianBZG/InterMine-Data-Browser-Tool/docs/design_doc/READ_ME.md

 #  1. Introduction

 This software design document is for the migration of the intermine data browser to a react/es6 app.
 It describes the architecture and system design used in that process.

-It was formulated alongside Adrián Rodríguez-Bazaga, and Nikhil Vats, mentors for the May 2020 Outreachy internship round.
+It was formulated by John Mendez alongside Adrián Rodríguez-Bazaga, and Nikhil Vats, mentors for the May 2020 Outreachy internship round.

 ##  1.1.
 Purpose